 Though Lock & Co. is legendary, it is also pricey.
 But don’t despair.
 There are plenty of hats in London that are very affordable.
 A great place to find affordable fascinators and British hats in London is at Dorothy Perkins.
 There are several Dorothy Perkins stores to be found around London including one in Battersea and one in Victoria.
 Another good spot for well-priced hats in London are the major department stores like Marks & Spencer and House of Fraser.
 House of Fraser is actually a part of the Westfield shopping mall in Shepherds Bush.
 It’s easily reached on foot from several of London Perfect’s apartments including the light and airy Gladstone and the two-level Chatham.
 (You can find more places to shop for affordable British fashion here.)

-Along with those department stores mentioned above, almost all of London’s iconic, luxury department stores like Harrods, Liberty, Fenwick and Selfridges have departments dedicated to British millinery.
+Along with those department stores mentioned above, almost all of London’s iconic, luxury department stores like Harrods, Liberty, and Fenwick have departments dedicated to British millinery.
 You can find a full guide to British department stores in London here.

 Ready to do some shopping in London?
 The team at London Perfect can help you find the perfect home base near all the best shopping areas.
 Don’t forget to pack your hatbox, and check out our full London packing guide for other essentials.